 As with all good superhero movies, there's a ton of information, theories and rumors about Doctor Strange floating around the internet right now.
 But worry not, that's what we're here for.
 Below is our complete guide to what you need to know about Doctor Strange.

-This article will be updated continually in the lead up to the Doctor Strange release, so make sure you return frequently to catch all the newest news and hot rumors!
+This article will be updated continually with the newest Doctor Strange news, so make sure you return frequently to catch it all!

 Doctor Strange News & Rumors

-Doctor Strange director Scott Derrickson took to Reddit yesterday for an AMA (Ask Me Anything) session with Marvel fans, and we learned a surprising amount from the questions he answered during the session.
-From clarification regarding whether or not we'll see horror genre elements in Doctor Strange, to new information about the villains, click on the link below to get the full rundown!
+Doctor Strange director Scott Derrickson took to Reddit just before the movie released for an AMA (Ask Me Anything) session with Marvel fans, and we learned a surprising amount from the questions he answered during the session.
+From clarification regarding whether or not we'd be seeing horror genre elements in Doctor Strange, to new information about the villains, click on the link below to get the full rundown!